timthepost/tieto-lume/src/index.md

  useful for corporate assistants.

-Because Tieto adds no dependencies on top of Lume, it doesn't alter the existing SOC footprint for most companies, so it's an ideal RAG for teams that just need to have access to something that works (runs fine on an old 13 chrome book, Nomic Text v2 1.3B model included!)
+Because Tieto adds no dependencies on top of Lume, it doesn't alter the existing SOC footprint for most companies.
+For those that can self-host the embedding model which just requires 350mb of RAM, you can have semantic search and completion without any third-party overhead.

+There's also the possibility of [running inference via WASM][7], which would be ideal for _at least_ the embedding end of this; completion would still be theoretically huge and laggy.

+Being able to set up dev environments and stay within SOC guidelines is harder than some might imagine, and was one of the motivations to make something that had basic functionality, just totally self-contained.

 ## Requirements